fsantanna/fsantanna.github.io/Freechains/tragedy.md

     the more it is used,
     the more it is abused,
     the more it decays.
-Users act on their own interests, contrarily to the common good, leading the platforms to collapse.
+Users act on their own interests, contrarily to the common good, leading to the collapse of platforms.
 There is no principled moderation, no localized coordination, but only centralized and generic counter-abuse protections.